 Ruiz had the best season of his career with the Phillies in 2012, setting career highs in almost every offensive category, including batting average (.325), slugging percentage (.540), hits (121), doubles (32), homers (16), RBI (68) and total bases (201).
 He was rewarded by being named to the All-Star team for the first time.
+He followed by going 4 for 13 with three walks and two RBI for Panama in the 2013 World Baseball Classic Qualifiers that fall.
+In the 9th of the finale against Brazil, he came up with one on and one out, down 1-0, and singling off Thyago Vieira, but Carlos Lee and Ruben Rivera were retired and Panama failed to advance.
 However, on November 27th, he was handed a 25-game suspension to be served at the beginning of the 2013 season for testing positive to amphetamines.
 In a statement, he accepted responsibility for the positive test: "I am sincerely regretful for my mistake in taking a prohibited stimulant.
 I apologize to my teammates, the Phillies organization, and the Philadelphia fans.
 I will serve the imposed 25-game suspension to begin the season and I look forward to returning to the field."
 He claimed the amphetamine was used to treat attention deficit hyperactivity disorder but that he had neglected to obtain the proper medical authorizations.
 He was reinstated on April 28th. he only played 16 games before he had to miss more time, being placed on the disabled list on May 20th with a hamstring injury.
 In the end, he played only 92 games, hitting .268 with 5 homers and 37 RBI.

 In spite of his coming off his poorest season in five years at age 34 at a position which cuts down on longevity, the Phillies took a gamble by signing him to a three-year contract worth $26 million on November 21, 2013.
 On June 27, 2014, he was hit on the temple during an at-bat and suffered a concussion, putting him on the disabled list.